 KETTLEWORKS PERFORMING ARTS

-These requirements were published as of June 1, 2021.
-At the time, WA state was actively in Phase 3.
-Please note that changes in phase may alter these requirements.
+These requirements were published as of June 10, 2022.
+Please note that changes in state or local mandates may alter these requirements.
 We will do our best to communicate any alterations to registered campers as early as possible.

-Masks must be worn AT ALL TIMES during the camp day, apart from breaks taken to eat and drink.
-We HIGHLY RECOMMEND sending an extra mask with your camper each day
+Masking will be optional for all campers & staff during the camp day.
+If your campe chooses to mask we HIGHLY RECOMMEND sending an extra mask with your camper each day